-- (b) Length.
-Except by permission of a Justice of this Court, neither the opening brief of appellant, nor the brief of appellee, nor a brief amicus curiae may exceed the longer of 50 pages or 8,750 words.
+- (a) Applicability.
+This Rule, along with Rule 5:6, sets forth the general requirements for all briefs filed in this Court.
+All briefs and the appendix must be filed in compliance with the requirements of Rule 5:1B. - (b) Length.
+Except by permission of a Justice of this Court, neither the opening brief of appellant, nor the brief of appellee, nor the brief of an amicus curiae may exceed the longer of 50 pages or 8,750 words.
 No reply brief may exceed the longer of 15 pages or 2,625 words.
 Briefs of amici curiae must comply with the page limits that apply to briefs of the party being supported.
-The page or word limits under this Rule do not include appendices, the cover page, table of contents, table of authorities, and certificate.
+The page or word limits under this Rule do not include appendices, the cover page, table of contents, table of authorities, signature blocks, or certificate.
 There will be no exception to these limits except by permission of this Court on motion for extension of the limits. - (c) Filing Time.
-In cases in which a petition for appeal has been granted by this Court, briefs must be filed subject to the provisions of Rule 5:1(d), as follows: - (1) The appellant must file the opening brief in the office of the clerk of this Court within 40 days after the date of the certificate of appeal issued by the clerk of this Court pursuant to Rule 5:23. - (2) The brief of appellee must be filed in the office of the clerk of this Court within 25 days after filing of the opening brief. - (3) The appellant may file a reply brief in the office of the clerk of this Court within 14 days after filing of the brief of appellee. - (d) Extension of Time.
-Upon motion and with permission of a Justice of this Court, the time for filing any brief in this Court may be altered. - (e) Copies for Filing.
-An electronic version, in Portable Document Format (PDF), must be filed with the clerk of this Court and served on opposing counsel, unless excused by this Court for good cause shown.
-An electronic version of a brief amicus curiae must be filed with the clerk of this Court and served on counsel for all parties and on any other counsel amicus curiae.
-The electronic version must be filed in the manner prescribed by the VACES Guidelines and User's Manual, using the Virginia Appellate Courts eBriefs System (VACES).
-The Guidelines are located on the Court's website at http://www.vacourts.gov/online/vaces/resources/guidelines.pdf.
-In addition, 3 printed copies of each brief (including a brief amicus curiae) must be filed in the office of the clerk of this Court.
-All briefs must contain a certificate evidencing the date and method of electronic transmission of the brief to opposing counsel.

-(h) Signature and Certificate.
+In cases in which a petition for appeal has been granted by this Court, briefs must be filed subject to the provisions of Rule 5:1(d), as follows: - (1) The appellant must file the opening brief and appendix in the office of the clerk of this Court within 40 days after the date of the certificate of appeal issued by the clerk of this Court pursuant to Rule 5:23. - (2) The brief of appellee must be filed in the office of the clerk of this Court within 25 days after filing of the opening brief. - (3) The appellant may file a reply brief in the office of the clerk of this Court within 14 days after filing of the brief of appellee. - (4) If the reply brief of the appellant addresses cross-error, the appellee may file a reply brief in support of cross-error in the office of the clerk of this Court within 14 days after the filing of the reply brief of appellant. - (d) Extension of Time.
+Upon motion and with permission of a Justice of this Court, the time for filing any brief in this Court may be altered. - (e) Reference to Parties.
+In their briefs, counsel should avoid reference to parties by such designations as "appellant" and "appellee."
+Clarity is promoted by the use of the names of the parties or descriptive terms such as "the employee," "the injured person," "the driver," "the wife," or the designations used in the lower court or commission. - (f) Arguments Made by Reference.
+Attempts to incorporate arguments made below by reference to pleadings, motions, memorandum, or other filings are prohibited. - (g) Signature and Certificate.
 All briefs must contain the signature, which need not be in handwriting, of at least one counsel of record, counsel's Virginia State Bar number, address, telephone number, facsimile number (if any), and email address, and a certificate that there has been compliance with this Rule.
-If a word count is used, the certificate must also state the number of words (headings, footnotes, and quotations count towards the word limitation; the cover page, table of contents, table of authorities, and certificate do not count towards the word count).
+If a word count is used, the certificate must also state the number of words (headings, footnotes, and quotations count towards the word limitation; the cover page, table of contents, table of authorities, signature blocks, and certificate do not count towards the word count).